-The Birth of Toxic Leadership & the Micromanager
+The Birth of Toxic Leadership & the Micromanager: Meet Steve

 I’ve seen the cycle countless times.
 When leaders lack trust, they will often work to control.
 This irrational need to control eventually leads to diminished team performance and lack of trust in the leader.

 Let’s use the story of Steve, a call-center supervisor.
 Steve has a fantastic record as a leader and a great leadership following.
-Due to some recent changes in the business and operations, Steve’s team performance suffered.
-Steve’s leadership style was participative up until he met with his manager and was given a warning.
+Due to recent business change and transformation initiatives, Steve’s team performance suffered.
+Steve’s approach style was participative leadership until he met with his manager and was given a warning.

 Steve – once a great leader – fell into a slow cycle of micromanagement and toxic leadership.